apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The Game Awards 2024: Astro Bot wins Game of the Year**
+**'Today we are celebrating a new Syria': Mass rallies mark end of Assad regime**

-You can read more about it [here](https://www.bbc.com/news/articles/c0rn57j1lkeo).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiVEFVX3lxTE5EajNiWG1sbV9aWmR4bERvSWViNFlQU054Mzdkc2RTcWV4TzhtQTlLU0xmdTFaX1MwaHBRb0FsdHlYeGJLUThxeUdxNFAxYndyS2tnVg?oc=5).

 ## Requirements
 - Python 3.8